Think you’ve heard the last word on ObamaCare?

 Former White House lawyer and leading conservative commentator, David Rivkin, was the first to outline the constitutional challenge to ObamaCare that will soon go before the Supreme Court.

 ObamaCare, officially called the Patient Protection and Affordable Care Act, marks the first time in history that the federal government has required every person to purchase a commercial product or service.
-If you feel discriminated contact employment lawyer new york ny.
+If you feel discriminated contact employment lawyer near you.

 As part of its “Preserve the Constitution” series, the Heritage Foundation is presenting an expert panel, headlined by David Rivkin, to discuss the case on Nov.
 3 at Lehrman Auditorium in D.C. from noon to 1 p.m.